ula-aca/aries-cloudagent-interface-javascript/README.md

 ## Usage

+> The API is generated using the OpenAPI Schema (Swagger) from Aries Cloud Agent Python.
+However this schema is not representing the real API.
+A lot of types are not correct.
+Keep this in mind when using this package.
+Please open issues or pull requests with patches when you find them.

 The interface is generated, so to know for sure what is being exported import the package and see what's exposed.
 It matches the OpenApi schema which is viewable in the [Swagger UI](#swagger-ui).

 ```typescript